The pages on this website are only directed at UK residents and comply with appropriate UK legislation and regulation.

 - to show that we treated you fairly

-- to maintain records according to rules that apply to u
+- to maintain records according to rules that apply to us

 How to get a copy of your personal information

-You can access the personal information we hold on you by writing to our Data Protection Compliance Manager.
-You email us or write to us:
+You can access the personal information we hold on you by contacting to our Data Protection Officer.
+You email, write or call us using the following details:

 Letting us know if your personal information is incorrect